bencoveney/CsgoRankingsGraph/README.md

 To scrape the data run `npm run load`.
 This will download all rankings listed in `loader.ts`.

-To build the website code run `npm run build`.
+To build the website code run `npm run test`.

 To-do List
 ----------